My story

 I believe that all strategies are better when they are deliberately designed from a humanistic perspective.
 Through generating new possibilities, I will help your organization define, design, and decide your way into a successful, sustainable future.

-I love being a “provocateur” and “evangelist” for human-centered approaches and am honored to write and speak globally on customer experience, design thinking, organizational culture, and research as a catalyst for change.
+I love being a “provocateur” and “evangelist” for life affirming approaches and am honored to write and speak globally on customer experience, design thinking, organizational culture, and research as a catalyst for change.

 Honor + Recognize